Glencore Xstrata names ex-BP boss Hayward as chairman

 One media report on Wednesday said Hayward would leave Genel after a successor has been found and a handover period allowed to take place, while another said Hayward was expected to leave within a year.

-"If he does end up leaving, we would see this as a negative for Genel.
-Nevertheless the fundamentals of our Genel investment case ... remain intact," Arden Partners analyst Daniel Slater said.
+"If he does end up leaving we would see this as a negative for Genel.
+Nevertheless the fundamentals of our Genel investment case... remain intact," said Arden Partners analyst Daniel Slater.

 After leaving BP, Hayward co-founded Vallares Plc with Rothschild and became chief executive of Genel Energy Plc in 2011 after the merger of Vallares and Turkey's Genel Energy International Limited.